akeneo/patoche/README.md

 # Patoche

-Welcome to Patoche, a tool to automatically tag and deploy the Onboarder.
+Welcome to Patoche, a tool to automatically release and deploy the Onboarder.
+The whole release process is documented [here](./doc/release_process.md).

 ![Patoche](patoche.jpg)